streamroot/integration-samples/mesh/android/README.md

 android:name=".SRApplication"
 ```

-### 2. Bridge between your Player and the delivery client
+### 2. Bridge between your Player and the DeliveryClient

 In order to work perfectly, the SDK instance uses a `PlayerInteractor`.